4n6ir/siphon/README.md

 ebs_data = 4                        # <-- Enter Data Storage GBs
 ```

-A network monitoring interface is attached to every subnet in the configured VPC based on the availability zone.
+A network monitoring interface is attached to every subnet in the configured VPC based on the availability zone --> https://github.com/jblukach/siphon/blob/main/siphon/siphon_stack.py#L386.

 Ubuntu 20.04 was used for long-term support and software dependencies but does not have AWS CLI installed by default requiring a second installation stage using the SSM agent.